-The Ryans saw gorse for the first time.
-It covered the new farm's whole 100 acres.
+At Omata, the Ryans saw gorse for the first time.
+It covered the new farm’s entire 100 acres.
 They admired it—at first.
 The family book mentions a meat safe as their “one luxury.”

 It was one thing to buy land, quite another to have enough income to turn it into a viable concern.
 Joe Crofskey appreciated that he could not do it alone.
 In 1899, at 20, he married 17-year-old Barbara Stachurska and bought a farm on Surrey Road.

-By the time Joe and Barbara moved to York Road in 1911 six children needed schooling—an incentive for allowing the temporary classrooms in their home.
+By the time Joe and Barbara moved to York Road in 1911, they had six children—an incentive for offering the temporary classrooms in their home.

 While they were still living in York Road near the Ryans, Joe and Barbara would see Mary returning from the races in a horse-drawn gig holding up her fingers to indicate how much money she had won.
 According to the family book, she dreamt of horses winning and often won a subsequent bet.